woung717/Coding-Practice/Bit Manipulation/Single Number/DESCRIPTION.md

 ## Approaches

-Xor same number twice removes first number from the result.
+Xor twice with same number removes first number from the result.
 So, If we xor all  the number in array, only the number which couldn't be xored twice will be leave as result.

 ## Code